-The optional persistent-memory-directory element under the native-memory configuration block defines where the persistent memory is mounted.
-This option enables usage of the persistent memory on the cluster member so that all data structures backed by High-Density Memory Store use the specified mounting directory to store data.
-If the persistent-memory-directory element is not configured, standard RAM is used.
+The optional persistent-memory element under the native-memory configuration block defines the directories where the persistent memory is mounted.
+This option enables usage of the persistent memory on the cluster member so that all data structures backed by High-Density Memory Store use the specified mounting directories to store data.
+If no persistent memory directory is configured, standard RAM is used.